dwillis/post_haste/README.md

 # PostHaste

 A Ruby library that wraps the JSON endpoints provided for Washington Post articles and blog posts.
 Potentially suitable for building custom feeds of Washington Post content, in the event that you don't want to actually visit washingtonpost.com.
-It handles articles and blog posts from the Post's CMS (along with the most recent 15 comments), as well as The Post's WordPress-powered blogs, which have slightly different output (but also includes comments).
+It handles articles and blog posts from the Post's CMS (along with the most recent 15 comments), as well as The Post's WordPress-powered blogs.

-Tested under Ruby 1.9.2 & 1.9.3.
+Tested under Ruby 1.9.3, 2.0.0 and 2.1.0.

 ## Installation